FDA stings retailers for selling tobacco to minors

 By Alina Selyukh

-WASHINGTON Health regulators have hit some 1,200 retailers, including Walgreen, CVS and Rite Aid, with warnings this year for unlawfully selling cigarettes and other tobacco products to children under 18.
+WASHINGTON, Nov 10 U.S. health regulators have hit more than 1,200 retailers, including Walgreen, CVS and Rite Aid, with warnings this year for unlawfully selling cigarettes and other tobacco products to children under 18.

-Spokesmen for CVS Caremark Corp and Rite Aid Corp said the companies regretted that their policies were not followed.
+A CVS Caremark Corp (CVS.N) spokesman said the company regretted that its policies were not followed, adding that it took appropriate actions to correct problems at the six stores that did not pass their inspections.

-Rite Aid was taking corrective action at the seven stores that received warning letters, including retraining all the staff, the company spokesman said.
-CVS took appropriate actions to correct problems at its six stores and since the FDA's inspection program began, CVS spokesman said, the retailer has had a success rate of more than 98 percent.
+Since the FDA's inspection program began, he said, CVS has had a success rate of more than 98 percent.

 The FDA received broad authority over tobacco manufacturing and sales from the Tobacco Control Act of 2009.
 One of the provisions allows the agency to contract with states to inspect spots where youths could buy cigarettes or chewable tobacco.